BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 **-> A basic unit converter** - the 11th of November 2024
 - taking user input to change miles in to kilometers and vice versa, degrees Fahrenheit into degrees Celsius and vice versa.
 - making use of the pyinputplus library, a while loop and if / elif statements.

+**-> Counting vowels and consonants in a string** - the 12th of November 2024
+- a program that takes input from a user and counts how many vowels and consonants the input contains.
+- variables, for loops and nested if statements are used.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.